cocolato/pydumpling/README.md

 * supported more pdb commnd

-Pydump writes the traceback of an exception into a file and can later load it in a Python debugger.
+Pydumpling writes the `python current traceback` into a file and can later load it in a Python debugger.
 It works with the built-in pdb and with other popular debuggers (pudb, ipdb and pdbpp).